openhp/HP-integration-example/README.md

 All abbreviations and status messages you'll see at the display are listed at the [Valden Heat Pump Controller](https://github.com/openhp/HeatPumpController/) appendix.
 Error codes also there.<br><br>
 What's next?
 You have all information you need to integrate, for example, with Home Assistant or another "Smart Home" system you like.
 Just parse gotten strings (that's very easy in a python) and feed key-value pairs to your favorite system.<br>
 I do not use "smart home" systems, but I like graphs.
 Graphs help to analyze processes dynamics.
-So, I have a script (much more complicated script) on the server side, that get stats from all of my devices and draw graphs for me.<br>
+So, I have a script (much more complicated script) on the server side, that get stats from all of my devices and draw graphs for me.<br><br>
 For example, daily graph for one of my Heat Pumps:<br>
 ![daily graph example](./m_daily_graph_example.png)<br>
-To get graphs you can use something like Cacti monitoring system.<br>
+To get graphs you can use something like Cacti monitoring system.<br><br>
 And one more: you can use "set temperature" commands to automatically change "setpoint" temperature to create a comfortable balance between power saving and house temperature.
 Or day-dependent, hour-dependent or something-else temperature dependent system.<br>

 ## License